Genesis 17 – God Reaffirms the Covenant

 When Abram was ninety-nine years old, the LORD appeared to Abram and said to him, “I am Almighty God; walk before Me and be blameless.
 And I will make My covenant between Me and you, and will multiply you exceedingly.”

 a.
 When Abram was ninety-nine years old: Abram was 75 years old when he left Haran (Genesis 12:4).
 He was 86 years old when the son Ishmael was born of Hagar, the servant girl (Genesis 16:15-16).
-He had waited some 25 years for the fulfilment of God’s promise to give a son through Sarai.
+He had waited some 25 years for the fulfillment of God’s promise to give a son through Sarai.
 It had been some 13 years since his last recorded word from God.

 b.
 The LORD appeared to Abram: Undoubtedly, this was another appearance of God in the person of Jesus, who took on a temporary human appearance before His incarnation on earth (as with Hagar in Genesis 16:7-9).